sudiksha-chindula/operating-systems/README.md

 # operating-systems

-This repository contains all my assignments done through my uni course on Operating Systems.
+This repository contains all the assignments done through my uni course on Operating Systems.

 ## Structure